adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 25 Integrating OS Ticket into Your Tech Stack.md

 **Customize Payload**:

 - Paste the XML payload into the connector action body.
-- Change the subject to `Callenge - Haji`.
+- Change the subject to `Callenge - Wahab`.

 ## 5. Troubleshooting Connection Issues